-OL 442 Human Resource Strategy and Development
+OL 442 Human Resource Strategy and Development (3 credits)

 This course provides an in-depth examination of human resource strategy and development.
 Students will gain an understanding of the importance of sound HR practices and the integral role they play in achieving organizational success.
 Students will examine the environment of HR management; the challenges of staffing organizations, locally and internationally; the relationship of a learning organization to training and development; the role compensation and benefit strategies play in motivating the developing employee; and the concerns and issues related to employee and labor relations.
-Prerequisite: OL 211.
+Prerequisites: OL 211 and OL 325.